Skip to content

 The Pasadena Partnership to End Homelessness is dedicated to planning and developing evidence-based strategies to prevent and end homelessness in Pasadena, CA.

-HUD released the Notice of Funding Opportunity (NOFO) for the 2023 CoC Program Competition, FR-6700-N-25, on July 5, 2023, making available approximately $3.13 billion to serve people experiencing homelessness nationwide.
-The information in the NOFO sets forth the competition rules and processes for the 2023 competition.
-Before the final application is submitted to HUD, the Pasadena CoC is required to hold a local competition to determine which projects will be included in the consolidated application, along with their ranked priority.
-The results of the local competition dictate which projects the CoC will include in the final application for funding.
+On November 14, 2025, the U.S. Department of Housing and Urban Development (HUD) released the FY 2025 Continuum of Care Competition and Youth Homelessness Demonstration Program Grants Notice of Funding Opportunity (NOFO), making available $3.918 billion to serve people experiencing homelessness nationwide.
+Before the final application is submitted to HUD, the Pasadena CoC is required to hold a local competition to determine which projects will be included in the CoC’s consolidated application, along with their ranked priority.

-All applicants will be notified if their project was either accepted for inclusion in the CoC application or rejected in writing no later than September 12, 2023.
-All projects that are recommended for funding will be required to work with City staff to ensure all information is accurate and submitted in HUD’s grant management system (eSnaps) before the competition deadline of September 28, 2023.
+All applicants will be notified in writing whether their project was accepted or rejected for inclusion in the Pasadena CoC’s consolidated application by December 30, 2025.
+All projects that are accepted for inclusion in the CoC’s application will be required to work with City staff to ensure all information is accurate and submitted to HUD’s grant management system (eSnaps) before the competition deadline of January 14, 2026.

 CoC-funded projects that have been notified they are eligible for renewal in CoC competition can find more information about the process here.